-CODOFIL will celebrate its 50th anniversary in 2018.
+CODOFIL celebrates its 50th anniversary in 2018.

 Le Conseil pour le Développement du Français en Louisiane (CODOFIL, The Council for the Development of French in Louisiana) was created in 1968 following a proposition by Louisiana State Representative James "Jimmy" Domengeaux to ensure the preservation and continuation of Louisiana French.
 CODOFIL was empowered to “do any and all things necessary to accomplish the development, utilization, and preservation of the French language as found in Louisiana for the cultural, economic and touristic benefit of the state".